-The Clerk & Recorder's Office offers eRecording and monthly subscriptions to search our real estate records, images, and prints.
-Images are online back to 1965.
-Contact our office for more information.
+The Clerk & Recorder's Office offers eRecording and monthly subscriptions to search real estate records, images, and prints.

-Otero County is currently in the process of digitizing our oldest records and will soon be available online.
+Otero County is still in the process of digitizing our oldest records which will soon be available online.

 Any person wishing to get married may obtain a marriage license through the Clerk & Recorder's office.
 The fee is $30 and the license must be used within 30 days of issue.
 Identification is required.

-At least one of the parties being married must be present to purchase the license, and will have to have an affidavit signed and notarized from the party that is not present.
-Download the absentee affidavit for marriage license form by clicking on the button below.
+At least one of the parties being married must be present to purchase the license and will have to have an affidavit signed and notarized from the party that is not present.
+Download the absentee affidavit for a marriage license form by clicking on the button below.

-To search Colorado Vital Statistics such as Marriages, Births, Deaths, and Genealogy, click here.
+To search Colorado's Vital Statistics such as Marriages, Births, Deaths, and Genealogy, go to the

 New Recording Fees (1/1/17)

 As a result of the passing of SB16-115, Colorado recording fees will be calculated as follows: